How to Reduce Retail Operational Costs With the Right Annotation Tool

-The retail sector is particularly suited to realizing the cost savings of AI through the development of smart checkouts and cashierless stores.
-AI developers are creating models that can recognise objects reliably and streamline the shopping experience.
+The retail sector is particularly suited to realizing the cost savings of AI through the development of smart checkouts and cashier-less stores.
+AI developers are creating AI project management tools and models that can recognize objects reliably and streamline the shopping experience.

 Self-checkouts are convenient for customers and allow retailers to reduce staffing costs.
 However, self-checkouts are also vulnerable to theft and accidental miss-scanning.
-By inputting incorrect barcodes and scanning cheaper items shoppers can (intentionally or accidentally) pay less than items are worth.
+By inputting incorrect barcodes and scanning cheaper items, shoppers can (intentionally or accidentally) pay less than items are worth.
 Over time this represents a significant loss for companies.

 Missing products and empty shelves can lead to dissatisfaction for shoppers and represent an inefficient allocation of resources.
 However, it requires a significant investment in staff to guarantee that shelves are kept reliably stocked.
 AI can be used to automate inventory management in supermarkets.
 Cameras can monitor storage spaces and alert staff when certain products are running low.